linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

   ds.ra.Gene         # Return a numpy array of gene names (assuming the attribute exists) del ds.ra.Gene     # Delete the Gene row attribute

-Attributes can be one-dimensional arrays of integers, floats or strings.
+Attributes can be any of the following:

+* One-dimensional arrays of integers, floats or strings.
 The number of elements in the array must match the corresponding matrix dimension.

-They can also be multidimensional arrays, in which case the length along the first dimension of a row attribute must equal the number of rows in the main matrix (and vice versa for column attributes).
+* Multidimensional arrays of any of the same element types.
+The length along the first dimension of a row attribute must equal the number of rows in the main matrix (and vice versa for column attributes).
 Remaining dimensions can be any size.

 For example, the result of a dimensionality reduction (for example, a PCA) to 20 dimensions could be stored as a column attribute with shape (n_columns, 20).

-Using attributes in this way results in a very compact and readable syntax for selecting subarrays:
+Using attributes as masks for indexing the main matrix results in a very compact and readable syntax for selecting subarrays:

 .. code:: python